DuendeInexistente/Cirque/ShortStories/aurora.md

 Water raged, and wind howled.
 This wasn't a natural occurrence.

-She felt her chitin crack when the taint beast crashed into it, but grew it back to protect the tender insides and *bit* into the beast, letting her lower jaw come off and transforming it into a snake that dug itself into her foe.
+She felt her chitin crack when the taint beast crashed into it, but grew it back to protect the tender insides and *bit* into the beast, letting her lower jaw come off and transforming it into a snake that dug itself into her foe tunneling through its flesh.
 She then  warped hoof into something sharper, and impaled the beast while it howled in pain.

 After all was said and done she was left there, alone, in the calming sea, with the taint beast slain at her hooves.
-Its blood attempted to crawl into her, but whenever it did her holiness burned it away, and -barely registered- her jaw crept back onto her face.
+Its blood attempted to crawl into her, but whenever it did, holiness burned it away, and -barely noticed- her jaw crept back onto her face.

 Then a pink glimmer caught her by surprise in the early dusk, making her look at the sky.
 The elevator was turned from glimmering grays of steel into sparkling pinks by the aurora that outshone sun and moon both, hiding the stars.